Safeguarding your data

 - Google Analytics SDK and Measurement Protocol notice and opt-out The owners of any site, app, or other digital device or service that implements any alternative collection method and/or feature via the Google Analytics SDK or the Measurement Protocol are required by our policies to provide notice and offer a choice (such as an opt-out) to users.

-Account users can export aggregated reports at any time from Google Analytics using the XML, PDF or CSV download options, or via the Google Analytics Core Reporting API.
+Account users can export reports at any time from Google Analytics using the XML, PDF or CSV download options, or via the Google Analytics Core Reporting API.
 The exported data can be used independently without Google Analytics or with other applications/services in conjunction with Google Analytics.

 Google classifies Google Analytics data as confidential information.
 Employee access controls protect customer data from unauthorized access, and we conduct audits to ensure the controls are enforced.